UAB-Hartman-Lab/server/README.md

   * Login via `ssh` and reset corrupt X2Go sessions: `script-user-reset-x2go`
 * X2Go desktop is corrupted (desktop not similar to [screenshot](#x2goclient-remote-desktop))
   * Login via ssh and reset your desktop: `script-user-reset-desktop`
-* Permissions issues
+* File permissions issues
   * Use `ls -al` or add permissions columns to your file manager to double-check the file permissions.
   * `/mnt/data` uses shared group permissions, usually:
     * Group: `smbgrp`
     * User: user that created/owns the file or `smbgrp`
     * Permissions: `2775`
   * To change: `chown -R username:smbgrp <dir> && chmod 2775 <dir>`
-  * If your user does not have sufficient access to alter file permissions, either have admin fix, or make a new copy.
+  * If your user does not have sufficient access to alter shared file permissions, have an admin fix or make a copy.

 ## Resources